DeepLearnI/demo-project/TUTORIAL.md

 Now we need a configuration file to standardize the model entrypoint for serving.

-Right-click on the the `text_generation_simple` folder and create a new file called `foundations_package_manifest.yaml` and paste the following text into it:
+Right-click on the `text_generation_simple` folder and create a new file called `foundations_package_manifest.yaml` and paste the following text into it:

 ```yaml